Updated on 2/7/2022

 - People value product descriptions and visuals equally.
 Nearly all (91%) find both features useful.

 - Two-thirds of people (67%) think websites with links to the company’s social media account are extremely or somewhat useful.

 - Half of people (50%) think company blogs are useful.

-People Want to Limit Their Time Online, Which Requires Businesses to Build More Engaging Websites
+People Want to Limit Their Time Online, Which Requires More Engaging Websites

 People spend a significant amount of their work and leisure time browsing websites, and they’re beginning to question the internet’s impact on their lives.
 Because people may spend less time online, businesses must make the most of the limited time they have with their audience.